 The EQ-i 2.0 Wheel

-The EQ-i 2.0 Model has 5 Composite Scales; as each has 3 Subscales, there are 15 Subscales.
+The EQ-i 2.0 Model has 5 Composite Scales, each having 3 Subscales, as below.

 Self-Perception: Self-Regard, Self-Actualization, Emotional Self-Awareness;

 Interpersonal: Interpersonal Relationships, Empathy, Social Responsibility;

 Decision Making: Problem Solving, Reality Testing, Impulse Control;